Aruvi-B/autosar-arxml-codegen/CONTRIBUTING.md

-# Contributing to CreamCollar – AUTOSAR ARXML Code Generation
+# Contributing to AUTOSAR ARXML Code Generation

 Thank you for your interest in contributing to this project!
 We welcome **all types of contributions**-bug reports, feature requests, documentation improvements, and code enhancements.